 - Relayed Address allocated from the TURN server.

-- Prioritizing Candidates: The priority order candidates are Host Candidate, Server Reflexive Candidates, and Relayed Candidates.
+- Prioritizing Candidates: The priority order candidates are Host Candidates, Server Reflexive Candidates, and Relayed Candidates.

 - Encoding: Encode these candidates and send them to the peer.
-In the case of the SIP application, the encoded candidates send through the SDP message body in the INVITE request or response for the negotiation.
+In the case of the SIP application, the encoded candidates are sent through the SDP message body in the INVITE request or response for the negotiation.

 - Pairing: It pairs every local candidate with every remote candidate that it receives from the remote peer.